 retriever.invoke(question)

-Returns the top 3 relevant Document objects for the query.
-The retriever is the component that plugs directly into the LCEL RAG chain.
+It returns the top 3 relevant Document objects for the query.
+The retriever is the piece that plugs directly into the LCEL RAG chain.

 Testing Other Queries